mxshell/MXStatus/README.md

 Centralized Status Monitoring for Multiple Linux Workstations

+## Understand the system structure

+About the **Client**

+-   Client is installed on each workstation that you want to monitor.
+-   Client will actively post its host machine's status to the server.

+About the **Server**

+-   Server is deployed on a public-accessible cloud server with a fixed IP address.
+-   Server runs API endpoints to receive status updates from all clients.

+About the **Web Client**

+-   Web Client is the front-end to interact with the server.

 ## Deployment

 ### Deploy Server

--   Server is deployed on a public accessible server with fixed IP address.
--   Server is to receive status updates from multiple clients.
--   Server is deployed via [Docker](https://www.docker.com/)
+We use [Docker](https://www.docker.com/) to deploy the server.

+With the help of [make](https://www.gnu.org/software/make/manual/make.html), simply run the following command at the project root directory:

 ```bash
 make server-up